microsoft/FluidFramework/api-report/runtime-utils.api.md

 import { IFluidObject } from '@fluidframework/core-interfaces';
 import { IFluidRouter } from '@fluidframework/core-interfaces';
 import { IFluidSerializer } from '@fluidframework/core-interfaces';
+import { IGarbageCollectionBaseDetails } from '@fluidframework/runtime-definitions';
 import { IGarbageCollectionData } from '@fluidframework/runtime-definitions';
-import { IGarbageCollectionSummaryDetails } from '@fluidframework/runtime-definitions';
 import { IProvideFluidDataStoreRegistry } from '@fluidframework/runtime-definitions';
 import { IRequest } from '@fluidframework/core-interfaces';
 import { IRequestHeader } from '@fluidframework/core-interfaces';